Electric Potential Calculator

 What is electric potential?

-Electric potential is the amount of work required to move a unit positive charge from infinity to a specific point in an electric field.
-It's measured in volts (V) and represents the electric potential energy per unit charge.
+Electric potential at a point in space is the amount of work required to move a unit positive charge (1 coulomb) from infinity to that point against the electric field.
+It is a scalar quantity measured in volts (V).
+A positive charge creates a positive potential, while a negative charge creates a negative potential.

-How do I calculate electric potential of a point charge?
+How do I calculate electric potential due to a point charge?

 Can electric potential be negative?